BlackPianoCat/simulating_non_gaussian_surfaces/README.md

 # How to use it

-Import the library:
+Just import the library,

 ```python
 import non_gaussian_surfaces as seb
 ```

-And then type
+and type,

 ```python
 seb.SAimage_fft_2(500,3,1,3,20,20,0.9,800.0,corr=True)